FDR0903/ctf25/slides.md

 S_t / B_t = S_t / (1+r)^t
 $$

-* We can show that a binomial risk-neutral probability measure $\tilde P$ is obtained by defining the binomial probability
+* We can show that a binomial risk-neutral probability measure $\tilde{\mathbb P}$ is obtained by defining the binomial probability
 $$
 \tilde p = \frac{1+r-d}{u-d}
 $$